-In the first quarter of 2019, a wind farm of 14 megawatts was finalised.
+In the first half of 2019, the construction of two wind farms with a combined output of 23 megawatts were invoiced.

 3.2.4 Project financing and turnkey sales

 In 2018, long-term credit agreements totalling around EUR 45 million were arranged for approximately 29 megawatts.
 Of this, around 18 megawatts are German projects with a total credit volume of EUR 26 million.
 Parallel to obtaining project financing, turnkey projects of 92 megawatts were sold to investors in 2018.